sportsdunia logo

 Seddon Park (Image Credits: Seddon Park Official X Account/@seddonpark)

 Seddon Park may not be as well-known as Lord's or the MCG, but it has established itself as one of the world's smallest cricket stadium.
 Seddon Park was established in 1950 and named for former Prime Minister Richard Seddon.
 It hosted its maiden international Test match in 1991, between New Zealand and Sri Lanka.
-With boundary sizes varying from 55 to 65 metres, this field is ideal for batsmen but a nightmare for bowlers, particularly in T20s and ODIs.
+With boundary sizes varying from 55 to 65 meters, this field is ideal for batsmen but a nightmare for bowlers, particularly in T20s and ODIs.
 The seating capacity of the stadium is 10,000.

 This stadium is ideal for explosive batting, with even mistimed strokes frequently going over the ropes due to the tiny playing field.
 Its grassy embankments, rather than towering stands, provide fans with a calm, picnic-like viewing experience.
 Spin bowlers frequently struggle here due to the narrower boundaries, whereas power hitters excel.
 The surface is normally flat, and when combined with the short dimensions, it creates the conditions for exciting, high-scoring games.